piyushsarin-sib/a11y-react-workshop/README.md

 ### **Product Grid Accessibility**

-- ✅ Adobe spec-compliant card grid pattern
+- ✅ Adobe spec-compliant card grid pattern (updated to semantic approach)
-- ✅ `role="grid"` with `role="row"` and `role="rowheader"` structure
-- ✅ Proper ARIA attributes: `aria-rowindex`, `aria-colindex`, `aria-labelledby`, `aria-describedby`
+- ✅ Proper ARIA attributes: `aria-labelledby`, `aria-describedby`
 - ✅ Dual navigation support: Tab for sequential navigation, Arrow keys for 2D navigation
 - ✅ Collection component handles both navigation patterns automatically

-### **E-Commerce UX Improvements**

-- ✅ Streamlined checkout modal (immediate order placement)
-- ✅ Enhanced AddToCart modal with "Go to Cart" link (keyboard-inaccessible by design)
-- ✅ Dynamic button states based on quantity and cart status
-- ✅ Larger, consistent modal sizes across playground and solved pages
-- ✅ Updated footer links: Home, Best Practices, Reference links
+- ✅ Semantic HTML (`<section>`) instead of `<div role="region">`

 ### **Accessibility Banner**

 - ✅ Non-button styling for disability type tags (Motor, Visual, Hearing, Cognitive)
 - ✅ Pill-shaped badges with subtle borders instead of clickable-looking boxes

+## ⚠️ Known Issues

+### **Menu Component Missing**

+The `@lib/Menu` component library was removed during refactoring but is still referenced in several playground exercises:

+- `src/playground/Ex3-FilterMenu/` (all step files and solved version)
+- `src/components/features/SearchAndFilter/FilterMenu.jsx`

+**Impact**: Build may fail when importing these files.

+**Workaround**: The main e-commerce page uses an alternative filter implementation that doesn't rely on the Menu library.

+**Status**: The Menu component needs to be either restored or the playground exercises need to be updated to use the alternative implementation.

 ---